Open AR Cloud Organization launching effort to connect all augmented apps and services

 “In the Facebook era, if people have realized that we are the product, you can think about what that means in a world of AR,” Inbar said.
 “It becomes far more serious if you have a camera pointed at you all the time, recording your movements and facial recognitions.
 Privacy becomes an even bigger problem.”

 As the latest edition of the AWE event approaches, Inbar said he feels a growing sense of optimism around AR, even as it has gone through up and down cycles in recent years in terms of consumer and enterprise hype.
-Beyond Apple, he noted that lots of big companies are making big development bets in the space, and VC investment in the technology remains robust.
+Beyond Apple, he noted that lots of big companies are making significant development bets in the space, and VC investment in the technology remains robust.

 “We’re now at a huge inflection point in AR where awareness is high and revenue is starting grow,” he said.
 “But ARKit by itself is not enough to make AR go mainstream.
 It’s the collaboration that’s been at the heart of any web progress, and that’s been missing up until now.”